charliemikels/figura-music-player/README.md

 Download your version by clicking the Artifact in the actions page.

 ✏️ Note: Github has started to flag these builds as expired.
-Reach out to us on [the Figura Discord](https://discord.gg/figura) if you need help getting this mod installed.
+Reach out to us on [the Figura Discord](https://discord.gg/figuramc) if you need help getting this mod installed.

+⚠️ heads up: (as of July 29, 2023) The Figura project is recovering from a rocky leadership change.
+The original LUtils Discord page is gone.
+However, there have been talks about integrating some LUtils features into base Figura, so keep an eye out for that I guess.

 Once LUtils is installed, download this repo using the `<> code` button above, and unzip it in your Figura `avatars` folder.
 (It should be in it's own folder)